Brain-Inspired Stochastic Joint Embedding Representation Learning: PhiNet v2 PhiNets

 We consider how $f$ can be successfully learned from random initialization.
 As a common challenge in SSL, it is easy to collapse to trivial solutions since the overall objective contains distances between (functions of) the different evaluations of $f$ in Sim-1 and Sim-2.
 Even without the collapse, we can fall into slow-learning regimes because the gradients for the different compute paths from $f$ can negate and lead to negligible effective gradient for learning $f$.

 One approach is to bias the paths from encoder $f$ differently.
 For Sim-1 (KL divergence), we can attribute $\alpha\in[0,1]$ to the prior $p$ and $1-\alpha$ to the approximate posterior $q$ during learning; this is known as KL balancing \citep{hafner2020dreamerv2}.
 The effective bias for the EC-II encoder (leftmost encoder in Figure~\ref{subfig:arch-phinetv2}) is higher than $\alpha$ because it also has a path to the posterior.

-In addition to KL balancing, the two paths from the EC-II encoder to Sim-1 suggests that one of them could be suppressed during learning.
+In addition to KL balancing, the two paths from the EC-II encoder to Sim-1 suggest that one of them could be suppressed during learning.
 To effect this, we stop direct gradient for the EC-II encoder via prior $p$ (SG-prior in Figure \ref{subfig:arch-phinetv2}) \citep{grill2020bootstrap}.